 The persistent trend of gender imbalance in international courts is more disturbing when viewed in the light of the fact that international courts are perceived as arenas for fighting injustice and inequality.
 Increasingly, research has demonstrated that courts, both domestic and international, continue to be informed by masculine expectations, often operating within institutional selection cultures that view the qualifications of women as secondary to those of men, as argued by Terris, Romano and Swigart (another IntLawGrrl).
 In essence, Mackenzie et.al remind us that the playing field is not equal for men and women.

-Despite the paltry numbers of women on international courts, the representation of African women judges appears to be quite remarkable, though a lot still needs to be done to maintain and hopefully increase the numbers on all courts.
+Despite the paltry numbers of women on international courts, the representation of African women judges appears to be quite remarkable.
+Though I would caution that a lot still needs to be done to maintain and hopefully increase the numbers on all courts.
 The ICC shows an interesting trend, as of mid 2016, of the total number of forty-one judges who have served since the inception of the court in 2003, 15 have been women, making up 36% of the total number of judges.
-African women make up five of the 15, representing the highest number from a single geographical region of the world.
+African women make up five of the 15, representing the highest number from a single geographic region of the world.
 It is important to draw attention to the danger of essentializing the experiences of African women judges.
-Of the total number of 15 women judges, the Africa group of countries has had the largest number of women judges, a total of 5, accounting for 62.2%.
-In the Western European and other group (WEOG), only two have been women, accounting for 18% of the total number of women judges on the court.
+Of the total number of 15 women judges, the Africa Group of States has had the largest number of women judges, a total of 5, representing 33% of all women judges.
+In the Western European and other group (WEOG), only two have been women, accounting for 13% of the total number of women judges on the court.
 Paradoxically, the WEOG leads with the total number of judges on the court (11 male), yet, it ranks at the bottom in terms of gender parity.